tmontroy/NLP-Project/README.md

 - <b>location</b> - the location the tweet was sent from (may be blank)
 - <b>keyword</b> - a particular keyword from the tweet (may be blank)

-<br><h3><B>Project Objective</h3></B>

-Our objective is to use text mining (regualr expressions and topic modeling) to build a Neural Net Classifier, Logistic Regression, and a Support Vector Machine.
-We will pre-process the data, build a term document matrix, and run it through our classifiers.

 # __Exploratory Analysis Stage (EDA)__
 ### __Visualizations__